-As graceful aviators, the American Golden Plovers travel across both Americans in its migration.
+As graceful aviators, the American Golden Plovers travel across both Americas in its migration.
 These birds are elegant and a sight to behold when you spot them.
 Among all the shorebirds, these might be the fastest which helps them with their long journey from the northern coasts of Canada and Alaska all the way down to the southern parts of South America.
 In that journey, they make multiple stops at which you can enjoy their company and take a beautiful picture.

 If you’re looking for a great birdwatching spotting scope, make sure you check my full guide on that topic!
 Now, let’s start with the overall description of the American Golden Plover…

 Table of Contents

 These plovers are medium-sized shorebirds that breed on the rocky northern shores of our continent.
 They have relatively long legs, a short neck, and an equally short bill.
 Their heads are large, rounded, and quite distinctive thanks to the white crown-like plumage.
 When they’re in their breeding colors, they have a black face, neck, and underside.
 The younger golden plovers are much brighter in their colors and have a specific pale stripe above their eyebrows.
 Their heads are smaller and have light-brown underpants.